Aubagio (Teriflunomide): Facts & FAQs

 How Does Aubagio Work?

-Here are some proposed ways Aubagio works:
+Here are the proposed ways Aubagio works:

 Inhibition of pyrimidine synthesis: Aubagio inhibits pyrimidine synthesis.
 Pyrimidines are essential building blocks for DNA and RNA synthesis.
 Their inhibition affects the proliferation of rapidly dividing cells, including certain immune cells.
 By reducing pyrimidine production, Aubagio may suppress the proliferation and activation of immune cells involved in the inflammatory process of MS.